Rob Lowe Praises ‘St. Elmo’s Fire’ Co-Star Demi Moore For Inspiring Him To Get Sober 30 Years Ago

 “The one question that seems to come up a lot is people wanna know if I had sex with Demi Moore,” Lowe said earlier this year, per MSN.
 “I have a stock answer: ‘A gentleman never kisses and tells!’
 That’s what they call plausible deniability.”

 Lowe’s approval of Moore’s stories in her book comes amid rumors that her ex-husband Ashton Kutcher isn’t at all happy about her very descriptive kiss and tell.
-In Inside Out, Moore she alleges she and Kutcher engaged in threesomes and that the former That ’70s Show star cheated on her during their seven-year marriage.
+In Inside Out, Moore alleges she and Kutcher engaged in threesomes and that the former That ’70s Show star cheated on her during their seven-year marriage.

 In addition, as The Inquisitr reported, actor Jon Cryer debunked Moore’s claim in her book that she took his virginity during a one-night stand when they were filming the 1984 movie, No Small Affair.
 Cryer says he lost his virginity in high school before he ever met Moore.